POETSII/tinsel/README.md

 reuse components and ideas from the overlay.

-In the remainder of this section we give an overview of our soft-core overlay architecture for POETS, called *tinsel*.
+In the remainder of this section we give an overview of our soft-core overlay architecture for POETS, called *Tinsel*.

 ### 1.1 Compute Subsystem